OS X curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/darwin/amd64/kubectl # Linux curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kuberne

 To deploy and manage applications on Kubernetes, you’ll use the Kubernetes command-line tool, kubectl.
 It lets you inspect your cluster resources, create, delete, and update components, and much more.
 You will use it to look at your new cluster and bring up example apps.

-If you downloaded a pre-compiled release, kubectl should be under
+If you downloaded a pre-compiled release, kubectl will be under

 platforms/<os>/<arch> from the tar bundle.

-If you built from source, kubectl should be either under
+If you compiled kubernetes from source, kubectl should be either under

 The kubectl binary doesn’t have to be installed to be executable, but the rest of the walkthrough will assume that it’s in your PATH.

-If you prefer not to copy kubectl, you need to ensure the tool is in your path:
+If you prefer not to copy kubectl, you need to ensure it is in your path:

 # OS X export PATH=<path/to/kubernetes-directory>/platforms/darwin/amd64:$PATH # Linux export PATH=<path/to/kubernetes-directory>/platforms/linux/amd64:$PATH